baobabsoluciones/mango-ui/docs/components/README.md

 - `disablePreviousButton`: Boolean - Whether to disable the "Previous" button when on the first step.
 - `disableNextButton`: Boolean - Whether to disable the "Continue" button when on the last step.
 - `currentStep`: Number - The index of the current step.
 Defaults to 0.
+- `stepsColumnWidth`: String - The width of the steps column.
+Accepts CSS width values (px, rem, em, %).
+Defaults to '300px'.

 ### Emits